 Rayon is one of my favoruite fabrics for dressmaking.
-Most of the girls garments are made of rayon because they drape so well on the body.
-But the fabric do shrink, especially if washed in hot water or tumble dried in a dryer
+Most of the dresses and tops in stores are made of rayon because they drape so well on the body.
+But the fabric does shrink, especially if washed in hot water or tumble dried in a dryer

 2 Buy good quality stuff.
 Most low quality garments made of cheap fabric shrink very badly.

-Pretreated fabrics like cotton is available but slightly more expsnive than regular fabrics.
+Pretreated fabrics like cotton are available but slightly more expensive than regular fabrics.
 Preshrunk fabrics are another option – they are already washed and shrunk.

 3 Read the care label in your garment for clarity on the laundry techniques you can use with that particular garment.